 - 2 pounds (0.9kg) eggplant, sliced 1/4 inch thick

 - Kosher salt

-Preheat oven to 400°F. Fill a large cast iron skillet with 1/2 inch oil and heat over high heat until shimmering.
+Preheat oven to 400°F (200°C).
+Fill a large cast iron skillet with 1/2 inch oil and heat over high heat until shimmering.
 Working in batches, fry eggplant slices, turning, until browned on both sides, about 5 minutes.
-Transfer fried eggplant to a paper-towel lined baking sheet and sprinkle with salt.
+Transfer fried eggplant to a paper towel–lined half sheet pan and sprinkle with salt.
 Repeat with remaining eggplant, topping up oil as needed.

 In a 6-cup baking dish, arrange a layer of eggplant slices.
 Top with a thin layer of tomato sauce, followed by shredded mozzarella and oregano leaves.
 Continue layering eggplant, sauce, cheese, and herbs to fill baking dish.
-Do not add oregano to the top of the eggplant parmigiana.
+Do not add oregano to the top layer.

-Bake eggplant parmigiana until bubbling and browned on top, about 20 minutes.
+Bake eggplant Parmesan until bubbling and browned on top, about 20 minutes.
 Let stand for 10 minutes to reabsorb juices.
 Sprinkle with oregano leaves and serve.